EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 configuration values, and then letting the deployment process fill in the rest.

 ### Fill in Helm config file with variables
-Template Helm config files for dev and prod deployments can be found at packages/ops/configs/<dev/prod>.template.values.yaml.
+Template Helm config files for dev and prod deployments can be found in [configs](https://github.com/EtherealEngine/ethereal-engine-ops/blob/master/configs) <dev/prod>.template.values.yaml.
 Before filling them in, make a copy elsewhere, call that '<dev/prod>.values.yaml', and edit that copy.
 Both the builder and main deployments should use the same config file.
 When the builder seeds the database, it needs a number of values that only need to be configured for the other services, so all of the values